 Introduction | Background | Journal

-The Cosmosphere's current restoration project is Gemini 6.
-Commanded by Wally Schirra and piloted by Tom Stafford, the spacecraft performed the first ever rendezvous in Earth orbit with another manned spacecraft, Gemini 7.
+The Cosmosphere's current restoration is NASA's Gemini 6 spacecraft.
+Commanded by Wally Schirra and piloted by Thomas Stafford, Gemini 6 launched in 1965 to fly the first rendezvous with another crewed spacecraft, Gemini 7.

-Gemini 6 arrived at the Cosmosphere on October 2, 2003, from the St. Louis Science Center in Missouri, where it had been on display.
-After restoration is complete, Gemini 6 will be placed on display in Oklahoma City.
+Gemini 6 arrived at the Cosmosphere on Oct.
+2, 2003 from the Saint Louis Science Center in Missouri, where it had been on display.
+After restoration is complete, the capsule will be placed on exhibit in Oklahoma City.

 This journal, prepared in partnership with collectSPACE, will track the Cosmosphere's progress restoring Gemini 6.